Core Concepts and Architecture

 • Multiple layers of interaction

-• Inter-layer and intra-layer connections
+• Both inter-layer and intra-layer connections

 Types of Multilayer Networks